taltonji2/PreReqChecker/README.md

 Takes three arguments:
 - An adjlist input file
-- A scheduleplan input file (target, number of courses taken, taken course ID's)
+- A scheduleplan input file (target course ID, number of courses took, taken course ID's)
 - An output file

 returns the number of semesters followed by a line itemization of course ID(s) per semester.